ibm-cloud-docs/watsonxdata/qhmm_heap_thread.md

 * [Creation of heap and memory dump by using Shell script](#shell)

-### Creation of heap and memory dump by using API
+### Creating heap and memory dump by using API
 {: #api}

 The API can trigger the `heap_thread_dumper.sh` shell script for creating the heap and thread memory dump.
-This API allows you to initiate heap and thread memory dump creation on-demand by sending an HTTP POST request with the following details:
+You can use the API to initiate an on-demand HTTP POST request to create heap and thread memory dump.
+Following are the details:

 Endpoint URL: `https://localhost:8481/v1/lh_engine/dump`